 Creeping bellflower is sometimes confused with native harebells.
 However, harebells have much shorter stems, smaller flowers and different leaf size and shape

-More from the Alberta Native Species Council
+More on this and other invasive plants from the Alberta Native Species Council.